qiskit-community/qiskit-experiments/CONTRIBUTING.md

    """
 ```

-You also need to provide description for analysis class options in `_default_options` method.
+You also need to provide a description for analysis class options in the
+`_default_options` method.

 ```buildoutcfg
     """Default analysis options.